davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 This means you can break out concerns across layers **as you see fit** – and Nuxt will take care of the rest.

+One thing to note is that Nuxt does not do anything special to handle overlapping paths; if you have overlapping files such as `<layer>/pages/index.vue` or `<layer>/layouts/default.vue`, later ones will invisibly overwrite earlier ones.

+> I'm also going investigate further the behaviour of overlapping _core_ folders like `public` and `server` as I've had different results in different projects (probably human error!) so check back soon as I'll document my findings.

 ### Pages and routes

 Layers can happily contain their own pages and define navigable routes.